-A new model Tethered-SPS, consisting of perfectly equivalent units of a power generation/transmission panel suspended by four tether wires from a bus system, has been investigated.
+The Tethered-SPS, consisting of perfectly equivalent units of a power generation/transmission panel suspended by four tether wires from a bus system, has been investigated.
 This concept has many advantages, as summarized below;

 (1) Since the attitude is stabilized automatically by the gravity gradient force, no active attitude control is required.